flowcean/flowcean/docs/examples/coffee_machine.md

 Inspired by the work of Steffen et al.[^1], we consider a simple coffee machine.
 LearnLib[^2], a framework for automata learning written in Java, is used for the inference of the automaton.

-!!! todo

-    This explanation is outdated.
-    The automaton example has to be refined using time series data.

 ## Run this example

 ### Docker Container